MonashTS/UCR-Monash/README.md

 # UCR-Monash
 Monash UCR suite implementation showcasing EAPrunedDTW.
-This page support our paper **Early Abandoning of PrunedDTW and its application to similarity search**.
+This page support our paper **Early Abandoning of PrunedDTW and its application to similarity search** available on arxiv https://arxiv.org/abs/2010.05371 (submitted to SDM2021).

 We developed EAPruneDTW, a version of PrunedDTW suited to early abandon.
 You can find the source code of PruneDTW on its website http://sites.labic.icmc.usp.br/prunedDTW/ .